test-xcode

 1. Boot Simulator

-Wait for simulator to be ready: Check simulator state before proceeding with installation.
+Wait for the simulator to be ready before proceeding.

 1. Build the App